What are we doing here?

 What are you actually going to do?

 First, write about notable decisions and filing.
-I've been doing this for years on social media, but it'd be nice for those thoughts to have a more pemanent home.
+I've been doing this for years on social media, but it'd be nice for those thoughts to have a more permanent home.
 Second, track appellate trends to think about developments in law and what conversation the appellate courts are having with the lower courts, legislature, and society.

 The goal is twice-weekly birds-eye newsletters covering the opinion releases of the Minnesota Court of Appeals and Minnesota Supreme Court.
 Ideally, I would like to do case summaries here and there if there's a decision I can offer at least some insight into.